List of awards and nominations received by Carly Simon

 Simon released her 13th album, Coming Around Again, in 1987.
-It became a major hit and earned her two Grammy nominations: Best Recording for Children for "Itsy Bitsy Spider" in 1987, and Best Female Pop Vocal Performance for the album in 1988.
+It became a major hit and earned her two Grammy nominations: Best Recording for Children for "Itsy Bitsy Spider" in 1987 and Best Female Pop Vocal Performance for the album in 1988.
 With her 1988 hit "Let the River Run", from the film Working Girl, Simon became the first artist to win a Grammy, an Academy Award, and a Golden Globe for a song composed and written, as well as performed, entirely by a single artist.
-For her musical work on the films Working Girl and Postcards from the Edge, Simon earned two consecutive British Academy Film Awards nominations for Best Film Music, in 1990 and 1991, respectively.
+Simon's musical work on the films Working Girl and Postcards from the Edge earned her two consecutive British Academy Film Award nominations for Best Film Music, in 1990 and 1991, respectively.
 Simon was inducted into the Songwriters Hall of Fame in 1994.
-In 1995 and 1998, respectively, she received the Boston Music Awards Lifetime Achievement and a Berklee College of Music Honorary Doctor of Music Degree.
+Simon received the Boston Music Awards Lifetime Achievement in 1995, and a Berklee College of Music Honorary Doctor of Music Degree in 1998.
 Two more Grammy nominations followed, the first for Film Noir in 1998 and the second for Moonlight Serenade in 2006, both in the category of Best Traditional Pop Vocal Album.

 Simon was inducted into the Grammy Hall of Fame for "You're So Vain" in 2004, and was nominated for a star on the Hollywood Walk of Fame the following year, but she has yet to claim her star.
 She was awarded the Founders Award from the American Society of Composers, Authors and Publishers (ASCAP) in 2012.
 Simon was set to be honored at Carnegie Hall with a tribute concert on March 19, 2020, but it was postponed due to the COVID-19 pandemic.
 It was rescheduled to take place on March 23, 2022, but was later canceled altogether due to COVID-19–related challenges.
 On November 5, 2022, Simon was inducted into the Rock and Roll Hall of Fame.
-She was unable to attend the ceremony due to a personal tragedy.
+She was unable to attend the ceremony due to personal tragedy.
 She was inducted by American singer-songwriter Sara Bareilles.